Generic Name: paclitaxel (PAK-li-TAX-el)

-- Lab tests, including complete blood cell counts, vital signs (such as pulse and blood pressure), and liver function, may be performed while you use paclitaxel.
+- Lab tests, including complete blood cell counts and liver function, may be performed while you use paclitaxel.
 These tests may be used to monitor your condition or check for side effects.
 Be sure to keep all doctor and lab appointments.

-- Use paclitaxel with caution in the ELDERLY; they may be more sensitive to its effects, especially effects on the bone marrow (myelosuppression), nerve problems, or heart problems.
+- Use paclitaxel with caution in the ELDERLY; they may be more sensitive to its effects, especially bone marrow problems, decreased appetite, dehydration, diarrhea, nerve problems, nosebleeds, or joint problems.

 - Paclitaxel should be used with extreme caution in CHILDREN; safety and effectiveness in children have not been confirmed.

 - Women who may become pregnant should use effective birth control (eg, condoms) while using paclitaxel.
 Talk with your doctor if you have questions about effective birth control.

 - Men should not father a child while using paclitaxel.
 Use effective birth control when having sex with a woman who may become pregnant.
 Talk with your doctor if you have questions about effective birth control.

 - PREGNANCY AND BREAST-FEEDING: Paclitaxel may cause harm to the fetus.
 Avoid becoming pregnant while you are using it.
 If you think you may be pregnant, contact your doctor.
 You will need to discuss the benefits and risks of using paclitaxel while you are pregnant.
 It is not known if paclitaxel is found in breast milk.
 Do not breast-feed while using paclitaxel.

 Possible side effects of paclitaxel: